Online Engineering Programs Home

 Dual-Degree Programs

-Offering students the chance to apply credits earned toward two separate academic programs, dual degree programs allow students to complete two degrees in closely related disciplines.
-Dual degree programs typically extend the average time-to-completion of graduate studies by one year or more.
+Dual degree programs allow students to complete two degrees in closely related disciplines by offering them the chance to apply credits earned toward two separate academic programs.
+They typically extend the average time to completion of graduate studies by one year or more.

 Dual degree programs include the combination of an undergraduate and a graduate degree or two graduate degrees.
 For example, combining an engineering degree with another related degree, such as an MBA, allows students to apply credits earned from one course towards two degrees.

-An example of a bachelor’s and master’s dual-degree program is the “PlusOne” accelerated Master’s in Engineering Management at Northeastern University.
+An example of a bachelor’s and master’s dual-degree program is Northeastern University’s “PlusOne” accelerated master’s in engineering management.
 Students enrolled in this dual degree program can earn a bachelor’s and master’s degree in five years.
-In addition, a master’s of science in energy systems program is also available and can be completed through the PlusOne program in five years.
+In addition, a master of science in energy systems program is also available and can be completed through the PlusOne program in five years.

 • Location: Boston, MA